 What is Chicago Cutlery’s Warranty?

-Chicago Cutlery knives have a lifetime warranty for items under normal household use, they will replace or repair an item of equal or greater value.
+Chicago Cutlery knives have a lifetime warranty for items under normal household use, and they will replace or repair an item of equal or greater value.

 List of Chicago Cutlery Knife Series: